alxroyer/scenario/doc/src/advanced.known-issues.rst

 -----------------

-By default, known issues are handled as simple warnings, making the tests fall to the intermediate :py:const:`scenario.executionstatus.ExecutionStatus.WARNINGS` status.
+By default, known issues are handled as simple warnings, making the tests fall to the intermediate :py:const:`scenario._executionstatus.ExecutionStatus.WARNINGS` status.
 The warnings are logged in the console, and saved in :ref:`test reports <reports>`.

-This way, a regression will be highlighted as soon as it occurs by the continuous integration process, in as much as the test will turn to the :py:const:`scenario.executionstatus.ExecutionStatus.FAIL` status.
+This way, a regression will be highlighted as soon as it occurs by the continuous integration process, in as much as the test will turn to the :py:const:`scenario._executionstatus.ExecutionStatus.FAIL` status.

 This way, one can safely implement a workaround in a test affected by a known issue, but track it formally in the same time.
-Once the known issue has been fixed in the *software/system under test* (SUT), the workaround and the known issue reference can be removed from the test, hopefully turning the latter into the :py:const:`scenario.executionstatus.ExecutionStatus.SUCCESS` status.
+Once the known issue has been fixed in the *software/system under test* (SUT), the workaround and the known issue reference can be removed from the test, hopefully turning the latter into the :py:const:`scenario._executionstatus.ExecutionStatus.SUCCESS` status.

 .. _known-issues.issue-levels: